-- Access sought to demonstrate that it is possible to adopt a total impact approach to investment, targeting high social and environmental impact while still achieving a financial return. - Access has worked with its investment managers to develop and refine approaches to impact measurement and reporting that can be applied to a diversified portfolio investing in both higher and lower impact organisations. - Access's investment managers have also supported organisations that may have been overlooked by mainstream financial markets and have actively advocated for improved impact reporting and ESG practices.
+- Access seeks to demonstrate that it is possible to adopt a total impact approach to investment, targeting high social and environmental impact while still achieving a financial return. - Access works with its investment managers to develop and refine approaches to impact measurement and reporting that can be applied to a diversified portfolio investing in both higher and lower impact organisations. - Access's investment managers also support organisations that may have been overlooked by mainstream financial markets and actively advocates for improved impact reporting and ESG practices.